 Protect Your SNAP Benefits from Scammers

 If you receive SNAP (food stamp) benefits, be aware that scammers are actively targeting EBT cards to steal funds.
-This week alone, the LRRC fielded 25 calls about cases of stolen benefits.
+Local police departments have reported tens of cases of stolen benefits in Ocean County this month alone.
 Unfortunately, once benefits are stolen, they are not reimbursed.

 If your SNAP benefits are stolen, report the theft immediately.
 File a police report to document the theft and assist with the ongoing investigation.